jvargas98/vim/README.md

 - `b` - Move to the beginning of the word.
 - `w` - Move to the start of the next word.
 - `e` - Move to the end of the word.

+## Number powered movements

+- `5w` - Move to the next five words, the same as pressing `w` five times.
+- `5l` - Move to the next five characteres.